The New Zealand Institute

 The business at Annual General Meetings of the Institute shall be conducted as nearly as possible in the following order:-

-1st The minutes of the preceding meeting to be read and, after having been confirmed, to the signed by the Chairperson.
+1st The minutes of the preceding meeting to be confirmed, and then signed by the Chairperson.

 2nd Business arising out of the minutes to be discussed.

 3rd Communications from the Council to be brought forward.

 5th Any individual present for the first time since his or her admission, having paid the proper entrance fee and subscription, to be introduced by the Chairperson to the meeting.

 6.4 Special General Meetings

 A Special General Meeting may be convened at any time at the call of the Council in accordance with Rules 6.0, 6.1 and 6.1.1.